usethesource/rascal-website/docs/Rascal/Expressions/Reducer/index.md

 #### Description

-A reducer resembles the http://en.wikipedia.org/wiki/Fold_(higher-order_function)[fold] function found in most functional languages.
+Reducers are comprehesions (see [list comprehension](../../../Rascal/Expressions/Values/List/Comprehension/index.md), [set comprehension](../../../Rascal/Expressions/Values/Set/Comprehension/index.md)) that construct any type of value by an iterating rather than just a list or a set.

-A reducer is equivalent to the following code:
+Every reducer (as above)  is equivalent to the following code:
 ```rascal,subs="verbatim,quotes"
 it = _InitExp_; // <1>
 for(_Gen₁_, _Gen₂_, ... ) // <2>